vkakerbeck/tbp.monty/docs/contributing/documentation/future-work-widget-metadata.md

 # RFC

-Does this work item required an RFC?
+Does this work item require an RFC?
 (These values are processed in the `validator.py` code) and can be of the form:

 `https://github\.com/thousandbrainsproject/tbp\.monty/.*` `required` `optional` `not-required`